Nitin-Rayu/Python_color_detection/README.md

 # Python_color_detection
-Here we are able to detect color in the given image (Python dataset,CSV) To to run program
+Here we are able to detect color in the given image (Python dataset,CSV)/n To to run program
 Download all the Required files and place them in same folder.
 Rum cmd in that particular folder.